ucberkeley/savio-training-jupyterhub-2017/jh-intro.md

  - This code should connect you to your cluster:

 ```
-import IPython.parallel as ipp  # 2.7.8
+# import IPython.parallel as ipp  # Python 2
-import ipyparallel as ipp       # 3.2.3
+import ipyparallel as ipp       # Python 3
 rc = ipp.Client(profile='default', cluster_id='')
 ```

 The file *parallel-example.py*  has some examples of some basic usage.

-*I may want to convert that to an ipynb once have clarity from Yong on issues with running the code*

 # IPython clusters: customization -- setup

 Suppose you want to run your workers in a different Savio partition, change the time limit, or use more than one node for your computation.

 In that case you need to set up a custom cluster profile.
 This involves setting values for SLURM options in such a way that IPython can submit the appropriate job to SLURM.

+Again, this is based on Python 3.5.1 and would involve some customization for Python 2.7.8.

 Here are the steps (also documented on the Savio JupyterHub page):